Jean Caiani, Co-Executive Director/Speaker Representative

-Amalia’s passion - both personally and professionally - lies in discovering and reflecting on how we can better ourselves and the world in which we live.
+Amalia’s passion - both personally and professionally - lies in discovering how we can better ourselves and the world in which we live.
 From an early age, Amalia was drawn to the intersections of activism, media, culture, education and leadership.
-She has garnered an array of experience in the social impact sector as a program associate, event producer, and teaching artist for organizations like Youth Speaks, La Cocina, Destiny Arts Center, Yerba Buena Garden’s Festival, and Eve Ensler’s V-DAY Movement.
-Before joining SpeakOut, Amalia worked with producers to develop and produce film and TV projects for HBO, Universal, Marvel Studios, 20th Century Fox, and National Geographic, among others.
-In her role as Program Director, Amalia is thrilled to help accelerate SpeakOut’s growth and impact, helping the organization realize its vision, build an inspired community of creative talent, and empower the next generation.
-She considers herself a connector and an amplifier of the people around her, and is passionate about problem-solving and setting things into motion.
-In her spare time, Amalia loves to read, cook, play guitar, explore new places, and hang out with family and friends.
-Born in Havana, Cuba, Amalia grew up in the Bay Area, and graduated from UCLA’s School of Theatre, Film, and TV.
+She has garnered an array of experience in the social impact sector as well as the film and TV industry, helping to develop and produce projects for HBO, Universal, Marvel Studios, 20th Century Fox, and National Geographic.
+She is thrilled to help accelerate SpeakOut’s growth and impact, helping the organization realize its vision, build an inspired community of creative talent, and empower the next generation.
+Born in Havana, Cuba, Amalia grew up in the Bay Area, and graduated from UCLA’s School of Theatre, Film, and Television.